lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/YAML101.md

 * #### lists ####
   * generally known as an ordered set of values (can be also be called arrays, programming language-dependent)
   * YAML can represent a list using a key where the value is a set of comma separated elements [&] <-inline format
-  * can also be represented as "key:\n hyphen then the value"
+  * can also be represented as "key:\n space hyphen then the value"
     * values can be enclosed in "",'', or not (optional, all are valid), however enclosing allows you to be more precise & avoid confusion
-    * indentation REALLY matters (ALWAYS uses spaces), for example, list items (ALWAYS denoted by hyphen) with same level of indentation are all part of the same list
+    * indentation REALLY matters (ALWAYS uses spaces), for example, list items (ALWAYS denoted by hyphen) with same level of indentation (space hyphen) are all part of the same list
       * YAML can also represent nested lists using different levels of indentation

 * #### Structure (Dictionary) ####